Sydney Olympic Park odours

 Hydrogen sulphide levels

-The interactive charts show levels of hydrogen sulphide detected at five locations in the local area.
-To explore the data use the slider at the bottom of each chart.
+The interactive charts show levels of hydrogen sulphide detected at 5 monitors deployed in the local area.
+These monitors were installed on different dates in December 2025 and January 2026.
+To explore the data obtained since their installation date, use the slider at the bottom of each chart.